 - A copy of the 10 Day Notice to End Tenancy for Unpaid Rent or Utilities which includes the Direct Request explanation

-- A completed Proof of Service Form Notice to End Tenancy and Written Demand to Pay Utilities (PDF) to prove service of the notice along with a registered mail receipt or written receipt signed by the tenant or witnessed by another person confirming the notice was served
+- A completed Proof of Service Notice to End Tenancy and Written Demand to Pay Utilities (PDF) to prove service of the notice along with a registered mail receipt or written receipt signed by the tenant or witnessed by another person confirming the notice was served

 - When payment for utilities is required, a copy of the written demand informing the tenant of the amount and due date, a copy of related utility bills, and a completed Proof of Service Notice to End Tenancy and Written Demand to Pay Utilities (PDF) to prove service of this written demand

 - If rent has increased since the tenancy began, a copy of all Notices of Rent Increase